sadicangel/avro-source-generator/README.md

 Avro Source Generator is a .NET source generator that generates C# code from Avro schemas.

-Produces models that use modern C# features, such as nullable reference types, init-only and required properties, and other.
+It produces models that use modern C# features, such as nullable reference types, init-only properties, required properties, and more.

 ## Prerequisites